 Research assistant professor

-Dr. Ashley Vaughan is a senior scientist and received his PhD from the London School of Hygiene and Tropical Medicine.
-During his tenure in the Kappe Lab, he has shown the importance of the parasite’s fatty acid synthetic pathway for sporozoite and liver stage maturation.
-He also researches how to elicit the best immune response after vaccination with genetically attenuated parasites.
-Vaughan’s collaboration with Dr. Sebastian Mikolajczak in the lab has led to significant advances in the use of human-liver chimeric mouse models in studying malaria.
-This includes complete liver stage development and transition to blood stage malaria in the mouse for the human malarias Plasmodium falciparum and Plasmodium vivax.
-Vaughan has used this mouse model for the creation of experimental P. falciparum genetic crosses, a significant advance that should aid in our understanding of P. falciparum drug resistance.
-He continues to be fascinated by basic parasite pre-erythrocytic biology and uses rodent malaria and parasite transgenesis to understand how the parasite interacts with its vector and host during sporozoite and liver stage development.
-Outside of the lab he is a keen hiker, traveler and scuba diver, pastimes he enjoys with his husband, Rafael.
+Ashley Vaughan, PhD, is a research assistant professor.
+He received his PhD from the London School of Hygiene and Tropical Medicine.
+During his tenure in the Kappe Lab, he showed the importance of the parasite’s fatty acid synthetic pathway for sporozoite and liver stage maturation.
+He also researches how to elicit the most protective immune response after vaccination with genetically attenuated parasites.
+Ashley’s collaborations with Sebastian Mikolajczak led to significant advances in the use of human-liver chimeric mouse models in studying malaria.
+This includes complete liver stage development and the transition to blood stage malaria in the mouse for the human malarias Plasmodium falciparum and Plasmodium vivax.
+He has also used this mouse model for the creation of experimental Plasmodium falciparum genetic crosses, a significant advance that should aid in our understanding of Plasmodium falciparum drug resistance.
+Ashley continues to be fascinated by basic parasite pre-erythrocytic biology and uses rodent malaria and parasite transgenesis to understand how the parasite interacts with its vector and host during sporozoite and liver stage development.
+Outside of the lab, he is a keen hiker, traveler, gardener and scuba diver, pastimes he enjoys with and without his husband, Rafael.